emipa606/Rebound/README.md

 - Added setting for disabling automatically getting the rebound trait at melee skill 20
 - Added settings for the weapon-damage and base rebound-chance
 - Added CE-support
+- Any trait can be a rebound-trait by adding a mod-extension to it

 ![Image](https://i.imgur.com/pufA0kM.png)